It started with a single ping, the Ping that changed everything.

 🚧 “Road closed on Martin St due to water leak.”

 Small messages.
 Big impact.
-No followers.
-No algorithms.
-Just real-time signals from real people, right where you are.
+Real-time signals from real people, right where you are.
 Because sometimes the most important update isn’t happening across the world.
 It’s happening one street away.

 Karen didn’t post a photo nor did she chase likes.
 She just chose a few words and added to her profile.